Pennsylvania Turnpike: 2010s–present

-In March 2013, Montgomery County officials announced they were considering more slip ramps along the turnpike to ease traffic congestion.
-The Pennsylvania Turnpike Corridor Reinvestment Project was released in 2015, with plans to build additional interchanges along the turnpike in Montgomery County to revitalize adjacent business parks.
-Proposed locations for new interchanges included PA 63 near Willow Grove, and Henderson Road in Upper Merion Township.
-There were also plans to add eastbound ramps at the existing Virginia Drive interchange, ramps at the Valley Forge interchange connecting to First Avenue and Moore Road in King of Prussia, a ramp at the Fort Washington interchange to Commerce Drive, and the reconstruction of the Willow Grove Interchange into an at-grade intersection.
-None of this ever occurred primarily due to the conversion to all electronic tolling.

-In 2014, a reconstruction began between milepost 99 and milepost 102.
-This involved replacement of the pedestrian overpass at milepost 101, reconstruction of the roadbed, replacement of the drainage, and replacement of the median.
+In 2014, reconstruction began on a stretch of the Laurel Hill Tunnel bypass between milepost 99 and milepost 102.
+This involved replacement of the bridge carrying the Laurel Highlands hiking trail across the turnpike at milepost 101, reconstruction of the roadbed, replacement of the drainage, and replacement of the median.
 This was completed in October 2015, at the cost of $39,000,000.

 The speed limit was increased to 70 mph between the Blue Mountain and Morgantown interchanges on July 22, 2014, as part of a test.
 On March 15, 2016, the PTC approved raising the speed limit on the remainder of the turnpike to 70 mph except for sections posted with a 55 mph limit; the speed limit increased to 70 mph on the 65 mph sections of the road on May 3 of that year.
 It remains 55 mph in construction zones, tunnels, and the portion between the Bensalem Interchange and the New Jersey state line.

 On April 22, 2014, a groundbreaking ceremony was held to reconstruct the road between mileposts 250 and 252.
 Work on this $47.65 million project, which also installed sound barriers, was completed in August 2016.

 In 2015, implementation of support for credit and debit cards on ATIMs began, with the first interchange to get it being Willow Hill.
 By October of the following year, the entire road accepted the new payment option.
 This was meant as a last resort for cash users who ran out of money before reaching their destination, because of this, it was the least used of the three toll options.

 In November 2016, the PTC completed a project that rebuilt the road at milepost 128 in order to eliminate a known rockslide area.

 The turnpike had originally used traffic lights as feedback signals for E-ZPass users.
 On March 17, 2017, the PTC announced that it would remove these alongside an upgrade to the toll equipment; they did not conform to federal signage guidelines.

 In September 2017, the PTC removed call boxes due to increased mobile-phone use.